Lightning-Universe/Training-Studio_app/docs/source/workflows/show_or_download_logs.rst

 2. Show logs
 ************

-You can simply view the logs as follows:
+To view the logs use the following command:

 .. code-block::